dogafincan/rust-reverse-string/README.md

-# rust-add-library
+# rust-reverse-string

-A library for adding numbers.
+A string reversal package written for educational purposes.